volodymyrradchenko/ember-django/README.md

 		ordering = ('created',)
 ```

-We'll need to create migration for posts model
+We'll need to create a migration for posts model:
 ```shell
 python manage.py makemigrations posts
 ```

-and syncronize the database for the first time
+and syncronize the database for the first time:
 ```shell
 python manage.py migrate
 ```

-## <a name='step-4'></a>Step 4.
-Serialization
+## <a name='step-1-4'></a>Step 1.4 Serialization

 First of all, let's create `posts/serializers.py` file.